phillipberndt/autorandr/README.md

 On Arch Linux, there is [an aur package available](https://aur.archlinux.org/packages/autorandr-git/).

+autorandr is also packaged in the [nix package manager](https://nixos.org/nix/) repositories.

 On other distributions you can install autorandr by calling `make install` and remove it by calling `make uninstall`.
 Run `make` without arguments to obtain a list of what exactly will be installed.